ckrajewski/DeleteDupes/README.md

 Upcoming Enhancements:
 ---------------------

-* Scan through subdirectories.
-* Allow priority and reverse values to be set in the config.xml file.
 * Support additional measures of verification other than just the MD5 checksum.
 For example, a user may have purposefully downloaded the same file twice, but renamed it with the intent of keeping both files.
 An additional parameter can be passed in that compares names so that if they are too similar (i.e. File.txt and File(1).txt) then they are deemed dupes (provided they have the same checksum of course).
 However, if they were named File.txt and PurposefullyCopiedAgain.txt, their names would be different enough that Delete Dupes would not mark them as dupes.